Recommendation: GSI LEP (v1)

 string | MAY be any value. |

-Valid flags
+Valid bits for flags

 :